kubestellar/kubestellar/docs/content/Getting-Started/quickstart.md

 ## 3. Teardown the environment

-To remove the example usage, delete the IMW and WMW and kind clusters run the following commands:
+To remove the example usage, delete the IMW and WMW and kind clusters by running the following commands:

 ```shell
 rm florin-syncer.yaml guilder-syncer.yaml